 Club Med Resort in

 Grace Bay was expected to bring.
-As the nearby rock inscriptions carved by waiting sailors may suggest, this area was naturally a useable port, and was utilized as such in
+As the nearby rock inscriptions carved by waiting sailors may suggest, this area was naturally a usable port, and was utilized as such in

 South Dock handles 85% of the national port traffic (2012 data).
 Due to the small size of the port, only ships of about 110 TEU size (twenty-foot container equivalent unit) can berth.
 Draft at the port is also quite shallow at around 11 feet.
 As a result of these factors, the cost for shipping a container from Miami, Florida (around 575 miles) is on par with shipping rates from the US to Asia (5,000 to 6,000 miles).

 At this time, a local company, Provo Stevedoring, handles the offloading of vessels and port management.